godotengine/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

 _________

-Lets take a second to see what we have in the starter assets.
+Let's take a second to see what we have in the starter assets.

 Included in the starter assets are several scenes.
 For example, in `res://` we have 14 scenes, most of which we will be visiting as we go through this tutorial series.

-For now lets open up ``Player.tscn``.
+For now let's open up ``Player.tscn``.

 .. note:: There are a bunch of scenes and a few textures in the ``Assets`` folder.
 You can look at these if you want,
           but we will not be exploring through ``Assets`` in this tutorial series. ``Assets`` contains all of the models used